cshukla/oligoGames/README.md

 ```

 Our next step is to normalize the counts for library size.
 We use the normCounts function for this.
+Please note that we only need to provide the location of the unnormalized counts.
+The function automatically reads this file and returns a normalized counts matrix.

 ```r
 rawCounts <- system.file("extdata", "allTranscriptsCounts_Raw.tsv", package = "oligoGames")